 The REIT's subsidiaries that hold the leasehold rights on the properties located in France are established in France and should therefore be considered as tax residents in France.
 Under current French tax legislation, income derived from the French REIT's subsidiaries, incorporated under the form of Société Civile Immobilière subject to article 8 of the French Tax Code, and allocated to INOPCI 1 should be corporate income tax exempt in the hands of INOPCI 1 on the basis that INOPCI 1 complies with its distribution obligations.
-A withholding tax should be levied in France on dividend distributions made by INOPCI 1 which is an OPCI (a collective undertaking for real estate investment) to CCE.
-CCE, CCH, Arcueil SI Sarl, CanCorpCologne Sarl, TFI CanCorp Isenburg S.à.r.I and TFI CanCorp Kosching S.à.r.I are established in Luxembourg as fully taxable companies, subject to annual corporate income, municipal business and net wealth taxes.
+A withholding tax should be levied in France on dividend distributions made by INOPCI 1 and INOPCI2 which are OPCI (collective undertaking for real estate investment) to CCE and Arcueil SI Sarl, respectively.

+TFI CanCorp Isenburg, TFI CanCorp Kosching, TFI CanCorp Stuttgart ("TFI CC"), CanCorp Cologne and Trio are established in Luxembourg as fully taxable companies, subject to annual corporate income, municipal business and net wealth taxes.
 There is a minimum net wealth tax and corporate income tax in Luxembourg under certain condition.
-Dividends and liquidation dividends derived by CCE from the French OPCI may be tax exempt in Luxembourg for corporate income tax and municipal business tax purposes.
-CCE will benefit from the Luxembourg participation exemption on any dividend income or liquidation proceeds received from CCH, Arcueil SI Sarl and CanCorpCologne Sarl.
+Dividends and liquidation distributions derived by CCE from the French OPCI may be tax exempt in Luxembourg for corporate income tax and municipal business tax purposes.
+CCE will benefit from the Luxembourg participation exemption on any dividend income or liquidation proceeds received from CanCorp Duisburg, Trio, CanCorp Cologne, TFI CC and Arcueil SCS.

-Arceuil SCS is a Luxembourg partnership that is tax transparent for Luxembourg corporate income tax purposes, i.e. all the income and expenses are deemed to be realized directly by the partners.
-As CCE holds 25% of the partnership interest, 25% of the income and expenses will be allocated to the latter from a Luxembourg tax perspective.
+Arcueil SCS is a Luxembourg partnership (société en commmandite simple) that is tax transparent for Luxembourg corporate income tax purposes, i.e. all the income and expenses are deemed to be realized directly by the partners.
+Although CCE holds 25% of the partnership interest, the income and expenses will be allocated to CCE from a Luxembourg tax perspective pursuant the terms of the joint venture agreement.